harvic3/nodetskeleton/README.md

 ### Observations 👀

 - If your application has no `roles`, then there's no mess, it's just `modules`. ;)

+- But taking into consideration that if the roles are not yet defined in your application, `the best option` would be to follow a `dynamic role strategy` based on `permissions` and `each use case within the application would be a specific permission` that would feed the strategy of dynamic roles.

 - Note that you can `repeat` modules between `roles`, because a `module can be used by different roles`, because if they are different roles then the use cases should also be different, otherwise those users would have the same role.